JRCSTU/wltp/README.rst

 Python usage
 ------------
-Here is a quick-start python :abbr:`REPL (Read-Eval-Print Loop)` examples to create and validate a *model* with the input-data for runing a single experiment:
+Here is a quick-start python :abbr:`REPL (Read-Eval-Print Loop)` example to define and run an experiment.

+First you have to create a :mod:`~wltp.model` containing the input-data required for running a single experiment.
+You construct the model-trees from:

+* Sequences,
+* Dictionaries,
+* :class:`pandas.DataFrame`, and
+* :class:`pandas.Series`.

+You then provide the model to the :class:`~wltp.experiment.Experiment` constructor where default values for the model are filled in and gets validated:

 .. doctest::